 Conway started at St. Thomas as a freshman in 1940 but left in the middle of his sophomore year to serve in the Army.
 He returned in fall 1946 and graduated in 1948 with a degree in English.
 He also did graduate studies in English at the University of Minnesota.

 Shortly after earning his bachelor’s degree, Conway became St. Thomas’ director of public relations and a member of the English faculty.
 He left St. Thomas after five years and went on to serve in executive roles at Prudential Insurance, Pillsbury, St. John’s University, Catholic University of America and St. Mary’s Hospital in Minneapolis.
 He spent 1964 in Washington, D.C., as a fellow at the Brookings Institution.
 There, he worked on a number of task force projects and as a speechwriter for the secretary of health, education and welfare.
 He also wrote some short, ceremonial speeches for President Lyndon Johnson.

 Conway returned to St. Thomas in 1974 as director of public affairs, a position he held until his retirement in December 1986.
 Among his responsibilities was coordinating the many observances of St. Thomas’ centennial in 1985.

 Conway was preceded in death by his wife, Dorothy Anne (D.A.), and two sons, Christopher and Peter.
 He is survived by children Marnie, Mark, Tricia and John, his brother, Roger, and his sister, Sally.

-Visitation will be held from 3 to 6 p.m.
+Visitation was held from 3 to 6 p.m.
 Friday, Oct.
-31, at O’Halloran and Murphy, 575 S. Snelling Ave., and one hour prior to the Mass of Christian Burial, which will be held at 10 a.m.
+31, at O’Halloran and Murphy, 575 S. Snelling Ave., and one hour prior to the Mass of Christian Burial, which was held at 10 a.m.
 Saturday, Nov.
 1, at Assumption Catholic Church, 51 W. Seventh St. in downtown St. Paul.